M1nxYT/Bot-Template/README.md

 An easy to use bot template written using discordjs 13.

 # Setup
-Rename `template.env` to `.env` and fill out all values with correct working tokens.
+Rename `template.env` to `.env` and fill out all values with correct and functional tokens.
 Run `yarn install` and then `yarn run start`.

 # Deploy Commands